natzxn/CoffeeAndGo/README.md

 # CoffeeAndGo
 Responsive website made in HTML SCSS JAVASCRIPT

-Features that will be added to the project:
+<strong>Features that will be added to the project:</strong>
--Ability to add coffee to the cart
+<br>-Ability to add coffee to the cart
--Improved form of registration
+<br>-Improved form of registration